VictorGoic0/Demand-Letter-Gen/memory-bank/activeContext.md

    - Problem: GET /templates returns 500 when no templates exist
    - Fix: Set page_size to 1 minimum (was 0 for empty results)

-### Current Issue: S3 Upload Failures
+7. **S3 Upload Failures** ✅ FIXED

-**Problem:** Document uploads failing with `InvalidAccessKeyId` error
+   - Problem: Document uploads failing with `InvalidAccessKeyId` error

-**Context:**
-- S3 client in `backend/shared/s3_client.py` tries to use AWS credentials from environment variables
-- Lambda execution role should provide S3 access automatically via IAM
+   - Root Cause: S3 client was checking for AWS credentials from environment variables even when running in Lambda.
+Lambda execution role provides S3 access automatically via IAM, but the code was still trying to read `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` from environment.
-- Credentials in `.env.production` may be invalid or not being passed correctly

-**Attempted Fix (reverted):**
-- Made S3 client conditionally use credentials only if provided
-- Reverted at user's request

-**Next Steps:**
+   - Fix: Updated `backend/shared/s3_client.py` to detect Lambda environment using `AWS_EXECUTION_ENV` environment variable.
+When in Lambda, initialize boto3 client with only `region_name` (no credentials) - uses IAM role automatically.
+When in local dev, use explicit credentials from environment variables.
-- Investigate why Lambda IAM role isn't providing S3 access
+   - Status: ✅ Fixed - S3 uploads now work in Lambda using IAM role
-- Check if AWS credentials in .env.production are valid
-- Verify serverless.yml IAM permissions for S3

 ## Deployment Architecture